 a mesh STA that has dot11MCCAActivated true and a nonzero RAV timer value, and the backoff timer has a value of 0 for that AC.

-The transmission of the MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed and the TXNAV timer has expired, and the AC was a primary AC.
+The transmission of the MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed and the TXNAV timer has expired, the PPDU doesn’t solicit HE TB PPDU, and the AC was a primary AC.
 (See 10.22.2.6 (Sharing an EDCA TXOP)).

-The transmission of an MPDU in the initial PPDU of a TXOP fails, as defined in this subclause, and the AC was a primary AC.
+The transmission of an MPDU in the initial PPDU of a TXOP fails, as defined in this subclause, the PPDU doesn’t solicit HE TB PPDU, and the AC was a primary AC.

 The transmission attempt collides internally with another EDCAF of an AC that has higher priority, that is, two or more EDCAFs in the same STA are granted a TXOP at the same time.

 The transmission attempt of a STA coordinated by an MM-SME collides internally with another STA coordinated by the same MM-SME (see 11.34 (MMSL cluster operation)), which is indicated to the first MAC entity with a PHY-TXBUSY.indication(BUSY) primitive as response to the PHY-TXSTART.request primitive.

+The transmission of at least one MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed, the PPDU solicits HE TB PPDU and the TXNAV timer has expired.

+The transmission of all MPDUs in the initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU solicits HE TB PPDU.

 In addition, the backoff procedure may be invoked by an EDCAF when:

-The transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP fails, as defined in this subclause.
+The transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU doesn’t solicit HE TB PPDU.

+The transmission by the TXOP holder of all MPDUs in a non-initial PPDU of a TXOP fails, as defined in this subclause, and the PPDU solicits HE TB PPDU.

 TGax editor: change the last two paragraphs in subclause 10.22.2.2 as follows:

 If the backoff procedure is invoked for reason a) above, the value of CW[AC] shall be left unchanged.
-If the backoff procedure is invoked for reason b) above, the value of CW[AC] shall be reset to CWmin[AC].
+If the backoff procedure is invoked for reason b) and f) above, the value of CW[AC] shall be reset to CWmin[AC].

-If the backoff procedure is invoked for reason c), d), e), or f) above, or the transmission failure of a non-initial frame by the TXOP holder, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:
+If the backoff procedure is invoked for reason c), d), e), g), h) or i) above, or the transmission failure of a non-initial frame by the TXOP holder, the value of CW[AC] shall be updated as follows before invoking the backoff procedure:

 If the QSRC[AC] or the QLRC[AC] has reached dot11ShortRetryLimit or dot11LongRetryLimit respectively, CW[AC] shall be reset to CWmin[AC].